jakefull/startup/README.md

 - Login authenticator to allow for private databases
 - And, of course, available on mobile app stores

+## Some Lessons Learned

+Often times to obtain spacing on the nav bar, you can add a margin to the individual elements on the nav bar and that will give you some spacing.

+For bootstrap, use data-bs-toggle="button" when defining the button to make it a toggle button.

+Often times, simple but functional and straightforward is better than complicated but buggy and confusing.

+I need to study bootstrap spacing and how that meshes with flex... look into that more.

 ## Notes on Web Server

 IP Address: http://18.189.66.142/